ctmui/svelte-plop/README.md

 ## Installation
 `npm install @ctm/svelte-plop --save`

+## Package.json
+`"generate": "svelte-plop"`
+or set a base path for your components
+`"generate": "svelte-plop --base src"`

 ## Basic Usage
-`svelte-plop`
+`npm run generate`

 ## Bypass prompts
 If you want to bypass the prompts you can provide the answers
-    `svelte-plop "component name" Y Y`
+    `npm run generate "component name" Y Y`
-The above will generate a component named ComponentName with minimal component boilerplate specifically for the UI library.
+The above will generate a component named ComponentName with minimal component boilerplate specifically for component libraries.
+Once you get to know the generator questions you will be able to work this out for your needs.

 ## Prompts
 * **Component name**: will convert any case to PascalCase
 * **Minimal boilerplate**: answer n to generate full component boilerplate code
-* **UI component**: asnwer n if not generating component for the UI lib
+* **UI component**: answer n if not generating component for the UI lib
-* **Path**: answer with the path (src/components) to where you want your generated component
+* **Path**: answer with the path (src/components) to where you want your generated component.
+If you set a base path in your run script then this path will be appended.